 Announced Date: July 2022

-Individually Boxed: N/A
+Individually Boxed: Yes

 • Road Name: ALCo Demonstrator